 - They can’t handle your credit card info.
 But that doesn’t mean they can’t book flights, hotels, etc. You just give them your logins.
 They can’t handle Verizon, since Verizon won’t talk to anyone except who is on the account.

 - There’s no unlimited plan anymore.
-I upgraded to the 50 request per month plan and am probably using 15 a month.
+I upgraded to the 50 requests per month plan and am probably using 15 a month.
 I have the 50 just in case, I guess.

 - The tasks are supposed to take no more than 15 minutes each.
 Very reasonable limit, of course.
 Once I asked FH to make a list of the top 20 publicly traded companies in Louisville, Kentucky with their websites and Facebook pages.
 Great work!
 Then I decided to press my luck and ask them to assemble a list of every beer, liquor, and alcoholic beverage on the planet.
 They declined that, of course, but suggested we break it into multiple tasks.
 Good idea!